Prashantkr57/Prashantkr57/README.md

 Hi 👋, I am Prashant.

 I am bringing Machine Learning expertise to the organization support its significance growth 📈.

-Currently I am wokring as Data Analyst @Cognizant.
+Currently I am wokring as Data Analyst @Cognizant 💻.

-Looking forward for oppurtunity to work with an organization in data domain and help with business goals.
+Looking forward for oppurtunity to work with an organization in data domain and help with business goals 🎯.